Terms of Service

 17.1 Termination by You

 You may cancel your subscription at any time through the Platform or by written notice to us.
-Cancellation takes effect at the end of your current billing period.
-You are not entitled to a refund for any partial billing period.
-The free access period and 14-day free trial (Section 6.4) operate in lieu of any money-back guarantee.
+Cancellation takes effect at the end of your current billing period, and you are not charged again after that.
+You are not entitled to a refund of the fee for the current billing period for change of mind.
+This does not affect any refund or remedy you are entitled to under the Australian Consumer Law (see Section 14) or under our Refund and Cancellation Policy.

 17.2 Termination by Us